schlagenhauf/ece_talk_2024/slides.md

 * Startups are fragile -> reduce risk
 * Risk <=> uncertainty
-* Build stuff, throw it at the user, learn, reduce uncertainty
+* So: Build stuff, throw it at the user, learn, reduce uncertainty
 * But: Only bastel creates its own risk, worst case: complete stand still
 * Technological debt